Veterinarians at Colorado State University are studying the safety and efficacy of CBD in dogs with epilepsy and arthritis.

 Following the study’s results, CSU gave the go-ahead for more clinical trials.
 Researchers are in the midst of enrolling dogs for two 12-week, double blind crossover clinical trials that will measure the effectiveness of CBD-rich hemp oil for osteoarthritis and epilepsy.
 McGrath is heading up the study on epilepsy.
 CSU veterinary surgeon Dr. Felix M. Duerr is principal investigator for the one looking into arthritis.

 In the epilepsy study, pet owners will be tasked with keeping an ongoing log to track seizure activity, all the while not knowing whether their dog is receiving the CBD oil or a placebo.
 After six weeks, each dog will receive the opposite solution for the second half of the trial.
 The dogs will also be subjected to blood tests every four weeks throughout the 12-weeks.

 Many veterinarians and scientists continue to be hesitant to recommend CBD, concerned with a lack of clinical research.
 Some may offer pet owners guidance on cannabis products for their animals, but veterinarians are as of now not allowed to prescribe any cannabis products.

 Some veterinarians, like Dr. Steven Ellis of Sunderland Animal Hospital in Massachusetts, are acknowledging the therapeutic potential of cannabis for pets.
 Last summer, he told a local news outlet that cannabinoids have been used to treat canine seizures, spinal problems, and cancer.

-Pet owners in all 50 U.S. can legally purchase CBD hemp oil products.
+Pet owners throughout the U.S. can legally purchase CBD hemp oil products for pets.
 Veterinarians urge pet owners to avoid giving pets cannabis products containing high levels of tetrahydrocannabinol (THC), as dogs in particular have a much stronger reaction to the psychoactive compound than humans.